-The Geelong Chorale’s Christmas concert this year features works by two great English composers: Fantasia on Christmas Carols by Ralph Vaughan Williams and John Rutter’s supremely engaging Magnificat.
-There will also be a chance to hear two rarely performed Christmas chorales from Vaughan Williams’ cantata, Hodie.
-The Geelong Chorale will once again be joined by The Geelong Handbell Choir, directed by Gwyn Gillard.
+The Geelong Chorale’s Christmas concert this year featured works by two great English composers: Fantasia on Christmas Carols by Ralph Vaughan Williams and John Rutter’s supremely engaging Magnificat.
+There was also be a chance to hear two rarely performed Christmas chorales from Vaughan Williams’ cantata, Hodie.
+The Geelong Chorale was once again be joined by The Geelong Handbell Choir, directed by Gwyn Gillard.
 Soloists for the concert are Fiona Squires, soprano, and Rodney Dearing, baritone, with piano accompaniment by Kristine Mellens.

 Saturday 7 December, 5pm